 Bakersfield DUI Lawyer

-Contact our Bakersfield DUI attorney at The Law Offices of Kyle J. Humphrey to start discussing your options.
+Arrested for driving under the influence?
+Contact our Bakersfield DUI attorney at Humphrey & Thompson at (661) 327-1360 to start discussing your options.

 Understanding Driving Under the Influence Charges in California

 Most people thing of drunk driving when they hear "DUI."
-Driving under the influence is, however, just that: driving with an impaired ability to safely operate your vehicle due to alcohol intoxication, illegal drug use, prescribed medications such as pain killers or even over-the-counter drugs, such as allergy medications.
+Driving under the influence is, however, driving with an impaired ability to safely operate your vehicle due to:

 Therefore, if you do not consent to be tested, the penalties can often be much harsher than if you had taken the test and failed it.
 An attorney can ensure your rights are protected when it comes to breath & blood tests.